Here’s how Stripe employees can avoid high taxes and maximize their financial gains from the new tender offer.

 Stripe employees and alumni were recently met with a tender offer by the fintech, enabling them to sell restricted stock units (RSUs), shares, and options expiring in the next two years for a potentially big payday.
 (In case you missed it, my colleague, Chelsea, wrote about the deal in her last post.)

-When it comes to how much and what exactly to sell, you’ve got options to weigh, and they’re not ones you should take lightly.
+When it comes to how much and what exactly to sell, you’ve got choices to weigh, and they’re not ones you should take lightly.
 The decisions you make in preparation for Stripe’s tender offer can also aid your preparation for their eventual IPO.

 Determine the best path forward for your unique circumstance with these 7 steps, and more detailed insights at the end.